marianmeres/interpolate/README.md

 # @marianmeres/interpolate

-Simple helper function which interpolates string placeholders, so that `"Hello, ${name:-World}!"` works as expected.
+Simple helper function which interpolates string variable name placeholders, so that `"Hello, ${name:-World}!"` works as expected.

 Roughly inspired by [docker compose interpolation](https://docs.docker.com/reference/compose-file/interpolation/) syntax.

-The context (source data to interpolate from) is provided as a parameter (the lib doesn't care whether it's ENV or anything else).
+The context (source data to interpolate from) is provided as a parameter.

 ## Supported syntax